Musiq Soulchild

-Taalib Hassan Johnson (born September 16, 1977), better known by the stage name Musiq Soulchild or simply Musiq (pronounced "music") is an American singer and songwriter whose style blends R&B, funk, blues, jazz, and gospel influences fused with hip hop.
-Soulchild has released several successful studio albums that went platinum in the United States.
+Taalib Hassan Johnson (born September 16, 1977), better known by his stage name Musiq Soulchild (or simply Musiq; pronounced "music") is an American singer-songwriter.
+His music blends R&B, funk, blues, jazz, and gospel influences fused with hip hop.

+He signed with Def Soul to release his debut studio album, Aijuswanaseing (2000).
+It moderately entered the Billboard 200, while his second album, Juslisen (2002), peaked atop the chart and spawned the single "Halfcrazy", his highest entry—at number 16—on the Billboard Hot 100.
+He released third album, Soulstar (2003), before parting ways with the label in favor of Atlantic Records.
+The label released his fourth album, Luvanmusiq (2007), which peaked atop the Billboard 200 once more.

 Early life

 Musiq was born in Philadelphia, Pennsylvania, and raised in a strict Muslim household.
 During his teenage years he built a reputation for being musically gifted, beat boxing for MCs freestyling on the open mic circuit, scatting at jazz clubs, or just performing an a cappella for strangers on the streets, which is where he got the name "Musiq" and later added "Soulchild."
 He cites as his inspirations such icons as Marvin Gaye, Stevie Wonder, and Donny Hathaway.
 He dropped out of high school to pursue a career in music.

 Career

 1998–2004: Def Soul

 In 1998, Musiq Soulchild signed with Def Soul Records, the contemporary R&B division of Universal Music's Def Jam Recordings.
 He later released his debut album, Aijuswanaseing, in late 2000.
-Its lead single was "Just Friends (Sunny)."
+Its lead single was "Just Friends (Sunny)".
 His second single "Love" spent 22 weeks on the Billboard Hot 100 charts.

 Musiq's second album, 2002's Juslisen, debuted at number one on both the Billboard 200 and R&B/Hip-Hop Albums, reaching platinum-sales status.
-The singles were "Halfcrazy" and "Dontchange," which were top ten hits.
+The singles were "Halfcrazy" and "Dontchange", which were top ten hits.

 In 2003, Musiq released his third album, Soulstar, which went gold.
-It included the singles "Forthenight" and "Whoknows."
+It included the singles "Forthenight" and "Whoknows".

 Musiq took a four-year break and changed his management to Solqi Management.
 In 2006, media outlets circulated that Musiq was involved in a de facto record label trade, transitioning from Def Soul's master label Def Jam Recordings to Atlantic Records, and sending rapper Fabolous from Atlantic to Def Jam.